 [(4) deleted]

-(5) Subsection (3) does not apply in the case of a settlement agent if the settlement agent’s auditor certifies to the Board that he is satisfied with the system employed by the settlement agent and that the records of moneys received are so kept and entered up as to enable the accounts to be properly and conveniently audited, and the Board approves of the system employed by the settlement agent of recording the receipt of moneys.
+(5) Subsection (3) does not apply in the case of a settlement agent if the settlement agent’s auditor certifies to the Commissioner that he is satisfied with the system employed by the settlement agent and that the records of moneys received are so kept and entered up as to enable the accounts to be properly and conveniently audited, and the Commissioner approves of the system employed by the settlement agent of recording the receipt of moneys.

 (6) On receipt of any moneys by a settlement agent in respect of a settlement, he shall render to the person on whose behalf the money is received an account in writing of all such moneys and of the application thereof.

 [Section 50 amended by No. 59 of 1995 s.
-69.]
+69; No. 58 of 2010 s.
+176.]

 51. Duty of settlement agent to have trust accounts audited